nazar-pc/CleverStyle-Framework/docs/quick-start/Module-architecture.md

 May be one or several files (like `api/index.get.php`, `api/index.post.php`, `api/index.put.php`, `api/index.delete.php`) that corresponds to request with different http methods.
 Methods can be standardized or custom, but always lowercase.
 Every is included after `api/index.php` only for its http method.

+#### assets/css assets/html assets/js
+CSS/Web Components (Polymer elements)/JS files in these directories will be automatically included on necessary pages of website (including dependencies between components), and compressed (if was chosen in configuration)

 #### cli/index.json
 Completely the same as for `api/index.json`, but for CLI.